Translate

 ACTIVITY 2: Listening/Watching a video and comprehension

-Aims: -watch a video entitled Students, Hobbies and Interests.
+Aims: -watch a video entitled Students,

 Time: 10 minutes.